-Kellan is thoughtful, observant, and a hard worker - usually the first one up and the last to bed, wanting to ensure that all details are taken care of so that the next day is ready to go!
+From the get-go when Kellan joined WCE in 2018, we've appreciated his thoughtful, observant, and caring nature - usually the first one up and the last to bed, wanting to ensure that all details are taken care of so that the next day is ready to go!
 He likes to help wherever he can, be it on the water, at camp, or in the kitchen - you can always find him lending a hand.
 Even though it can be hard to tell, as evidenced by this photo, under his bushy beard there is always a smile!

 |WOW!
 A perfect blend of showcasing this magnificent environment, great food, and just the right amount of 'creature comforts'.
 You are all amazing hosts redefining hospitality.|

 Your Safety and EnjoymentFrom our website and pre-trip information to your actual adventure holiday with us, we do our professional best to communicate with integrity, match guests with suitable experiences, and have the right people and systems in place to make it happen in fine form.